byu-cs329/hw3/README.md

 ## Stateless PBT

-For each of the following classes, implement functions that generate input for test cases and write the properties that should be tested.
-Run the tests as **parameterized tests in JUnit 5**. **Report and fix** any errors you find.
-Consider any of the following for creating tests with random input:
+3) **(15 points)** For one of the following classes, implement functions that generate random input for test cases and oracles to check outputs.
+Run the random tests as **parameterized tests in JUnit 5**. **Report and fix** any errors you find.
+Consider any of the following for creating tests:

   * Assert any ensures from the specification on the output (post-conditions holds)
   * Check for runtime exceptions (it did something unexpected)
   * Assert a point-wise equivalence to some *gold-standard* implementation (compare with a perfect oracle)
   * Check for algebraic properties (e.g. inverse, etc.)

-Grading is based on the diversity of tests generated with the above techniques.
+Choose one class to test:

-3) **(15 points)** [Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm): *O(ln n)* search for sorted array.
+  * [Binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm): *O(ln n)* search for sorted array.
 The source is located in *edu.byu.cs329.pbt.stateless.BinarySearchTest*.

-4) **(15 points)** [Merge sort](https://en.wikipedia.org/wiki/Merge_sort): *O(n ln n)* algorithm to sort an input array.
+  * [Merge sort](https://en.wikipedia.org/wiki/Merge_sort): *O(n ln n)* algorithm to sort an input array.
 The source is located in *edu.byu.cs329.pbt.stateless.MergeSortTest*.

 ## Stateful PBT

-5) **(20 points)** This problem is to test an implementation of a hash table which uses [separate chaining](https://en.wikipedia.org/wiki/Hash_table) with linked lists.
+4) **(20 points)** This problem is to test an implementation of a hash table which uses [separate chaining](https://en.wikipedia.org/wiki/Hash_table) with linked lists.
 As discussed in class, a point-wise comparison with an oracle is one possible way to test.
 Another approach is to compare two objects created with different but equivalent statements.
-In pseudo code it goes as follows assuming that `command1` and `command2` are different be equivalent statements:
+In pseudo code it goes as follows assuming that `command1` and `command2` are different but equivalent statements:

 ```java
 prefix = randomActions();